juansaav/sprocket-api/README.md

 2. Build the project
 3. Run the project on port `3000`
 4. Insert seed data

+## Test

+You can import from Postman the `Sprocket API.postman_collection.json` file or create your own requests.

 ### List factories paginated
 Lists factories paginated using `offset` and `limit`.